 Christian Xavier Engman

-I'm Christian Engman, a recent graduate from Georgia Tech, and a post-bacc intern in the physics division at Los Alamos National Laboratory.
+I'm Christian Engman, a recent graduate from Georgia Tech, a post-bacc intern in the physics division at Los Alamos National Laboratory, and an Incoming PhD Student at the University of Michigan.

 prof_pic.jpg